Thailand: Is royal reform a far-fetched dream? | DW | 28.07.2021

 Since 1932, when absolute monarchy was abolished, Thailand has lived through 13 successful coups, each one with the king's royal seal of approval.

-After disputed elections in 2019, King Vajiralongkorn, who sits at the apex of power in Thailand, endorsed former coup leader Prayuth's military-heavy cabinet.
+After disputed elections in 2019, Maha Vajiralongkorn, who sits at the apex of power in Thailand, endorsed former coup leader Prayuth's military-heavy cabinet.

-Since ascending to the throne following the death of his father, the revered Bhumibol, Vajiralongkorn has taken significant steps to consolidate the monarchy's financial and military power, bringing crown coffers and influential army units under his direct control.
+Since ascending to the throne following the death of his father, the revered Bhumibol Adulyadej, Vajiralongkorn has taken significant steps to consolidate the monarchy's financial and military power, bringing crown coffers and influential army units under his direct control.

 These measures have only added to his unpopularity among the country's younger generations.

-In their latest act of defiance, there are calls on social media to mark the king's birthday on Wednesday — a celebration where people traditionally don yellow — by solemnly wearing black instead.
+In their latest act of defiance, there have been calls on social media to mark the king's birthday on Wednesday — a celebration where people traditionally don yellow — by solemnly wearing black instead.

 In response to the protest campaign, the government has intensified its crackdown on demonstrators, arresting key leaders and charging them with sedition and royal defamation.